DavidAnson/check-pages/README.md

 Default value: `undefined`
 *Required*

 `pageUrls` specifies a list of URLs for web pages the task will check.
 The list can be empty, but must be present.
+Wildcards are not supported.

 URLs can point to local or remote content via the `http`, `https`, and `file` protocols. `http` and `https` URLs must be absolute; `file` URLs can be relative.
 Some features (for example, HTTP header checks) are not available with the `file` protocol.